hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-particle-scripts.md

 <dl compact="compact">
 <dt>average</dt> <dd>

-The resulting momentum is the average of the force vector and the particle’s current motion.
+The resulting momentum is the average of the force vector and the particle's current motion.
 Is self-stabilising but the speed at which the particle changes direction is non-linear.

 </dd> <dt>add</dt> <dd>

-The resulting momentum is the particle’s current motion plus the force vector.
+The resulting momentum is the particle's current motion plus the force vector.
 This is traditional force acceleration but can potentially result in unlimited velocity.

 </dd> </dl> </dd> </dl>